hgy59/docker-centos7-headless-installation/README.md

 ```
 Every *.iso file in your iso folder will be converted to a headless installer version in the target folder.

 Optionally specify the name of a single source file located in the iso folder with `SOURCE`:
 ```
 docker run --rm --privileged -v /tmp/iso:/iso -v /tmp/target:/target -e SOURCE=CentOS-7-x86_64-Minimal-1804.iso hpgy/centos7-headless-installation
 ```

-With a specific source file it is possible to specify the name of the target iso file with `TARGET`:
+With a specific source file it is provided to specify a name for the target iso file with `TARGET`:
 ```
 docker run --rm --privileged -v /tmp/iso:/iso -v /tmp/target:/target -e SOURCE=CentOS-7-x86_64-Minimal-1804.iso -e TARGET=Centos-1804-headles.iso hpgy/centos7-headless-installation
 ```